FelineVMA Journal Club: From Literature to the Practice — Applying What’s New

 Petra Cerna headshot

-Dr. Cerna is an ACVIM diplomate in small animal internal medicine.
-She graduated from the University of Veterinary Sciences in the Czech Republic in 2018, where she also obtained her PhD in 2023.
-After completing two internships in the UK, she completed a Small Animal Internal Medicine Residency at Colorado State University, USA in 2023.
-Dr. Cerna was awarded the RCVS Certificate in Advanced Veterinary Practice in Feline Medicine and also gained the Membership of the Australian and New Zealand College of Veterinary Scientists in the Medicine of Cats.
-She was also awarded the ISFM Advanced Certificate in Feline Behavior with Distinction.
-Dr. Cerna has a particular interest in feline medicine and is currently a PhD candidate at Colorado State University, focusing on Feline Infectious Peritonitis (FIP).
+Dr. Černá is an ACVIM and ECVIM diplomate in Small Animal Internal Medicine, RCVS Recognized Specialist in Feline Medicine and Diplomate of American Board of Veterinary Practitioners (Feline).
+She graduated from the University of Veterinary Sciences in the Czech Republic in 2018 where she also obtained her first PhD in 2023.
+After completing two internships in the UK, she completed Small Animal Internal Medicine Residency at Colorado State University, USA in 2023 and her second PhD focusing on feline infectious peritonitis in 2025.
+Dr. Černá gained the Membership of the Australian and New Zealand College of Veterinary Scientists in the Medicine of Cats.
+She was also awarded the ISFM Advanced Certificate in Feline Behaviour with Distinction.
+Dr. Černá has particular interest in feline medicine and is focusing her research on feline infectious diseases and especially FIP and is currently an Assistant Professor at the University of Georgia.

 RACE Credits